The digital transformation of the fashion industry: Fad or future?

 And even prior to 2020, social media was already a platform where consumers, brands, and influencers existed symbiotically.
 Today, this culture lives on, and changes in consumer behavior have led these platforms to become even more interactive and personalized.
 Consumers today now demand more transparency, authenticity, and simplicity -- on social media, brands and influencers have had to respond accordingly to adapt to new consumer requirements.

 So how can brands take their social media to its fullest potential?

 The chief answer is: omnichannel streamlining.
 In layman's terms, ease-of-access.
 Consumers today need what they're seeking to be a click or two away, and the look and layout of the website itself matters immensely.
 According to Shopify, 6 out of 10 shoppers admit that the possibility to shop via mobile phone is "an important factor" in deciding from which brands to purchase.

 An easy-to-use, visually-appealing e-commerce site that is adapted to mobile phone use can make a world of difference for brands' sell-through.

 In the same vein, integrating social media into e-commerce is indispensable today.
 It's why digitally-native brands exist, and why it works so well.
 On average, Gen Z consumers spend 4.5 hours per day on social media, and Millennials spend an average of 3.8 hours according to a recent survey from YPulse.

 To be digitally native is to be innovative

-Instagram isn’t the only social media platform where brands can cultivate a digital presence, however: on WeChat, American luxury leather goods label Senreve successfully penetrated the Chinese market purely through social media marketing.
-The brand spent nearly two years hosting events and conducting surveys on the platform, combined with a hefty presence on social commerce platform Little Red Book.
+On WeChat, American luxury leather goods label Senreve penetrated the Chinese market purely through social media marketing.
+The brand spent nearly two years on the platform, combined with a hefty presence on social commerce platform Little Red Book.
 Today, Senreve's Chinese sales have grown from 20% to 50%.

 - Collaborate with influencers